unlikefraction/grapher/README.txt

 `g.plot()`<br>

 # Features
+- Now you can differenciate any function you want and see its graph.
 - Code Tolerance.
 So, `sin(x)` is the best way to write but `sinx` is also acceptable.
 Similar for all Trignometriic Functions.
 - Build in functions for commonly used Mathmatical Operations.
 Eg: sin, cos, tan, cosec, sec, cot, log, ln, factorial, sqrt, cbrt and constants like pi and e.